janikvonrotz/olmoto/README.md

 * Install heroku toolbelt and make it ready for deployment.
 * Run `npm run heroku`.

-# Nice to have

-* Auto delete old cover

 # Todo

 * Event view - GoogleMaps
 * Add Participants counter to event view and event list
 * Update button and position on every view and make sure structure of Cards are valid
 * Theme the app
-* User delete and its participations
+* On user delete remove participations in events

 # Bug